eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 Given some `address` of a memory access, and some `alignment_size`, we say that the `address` is `alignment_size`-aligned if `address % alignment_size = 0`.
-If a `alignment_size` is not explicitly stated, we usually either refer to an access being aligned to the size of the access (4-byte `int` access with 4-byte alignment and 8-byte Object pointers with a 8-byte alignment).
+If a `alignment_size` is not explicitly stated, we usually either refer to an access being aligned to the size of the access (4-byte `int` access with 4-byte alignment and 8-byte Object pointers with an 8-byte alignment).
-We can also talk about cacheline-alignment, usually referring to an `alignment_size = 64` bytes.
+We can also talk about cacheline-alignment, usually referring to an `alignment_size = 64` byte alignment.
 Note that the alignment size is a power of 2, because all relevant sizes are powers of 2.

 **Some architectures allow only aligned access**